dready92/PHP-on-Couch/doc/couch_client-document.md

 Bulk operations
 ===============

 A bulk operation is a unique query performing actions on several documents.
-CouchDB Bulk operations API are described in [this wiki page](http://wiki.apache.org/couchdb/HTTP_Bulk_Document_API).
+CouchDB Bulk operations API are described in [this wiki page](http://docs.couchdb.org/en/2.0.0/api/database/bulk-api.html).

 Bulk documents retrieval
 ------------------------

 To retrieve several documents in one go, knowing their IDs, select documents using the **keys($ids)** coupled with the method **getAllDocs()**. $ids is an array of documents IDs.
-This function acts like a view, so the output is the view output of CouchDB, and you should use "include_docs(TRUE)" to have documents contents.
+This function acts like a view, so the output is the view output of CouchDB, and you should use "include_docs(true)" to have documents contents.

 Example :